iterative/dvc.org/content/docs/command-reference/run.md

 - `--external` - allow outputs that are outside of the DVC repository.
 See [Managing External Data](/doc/user-guide/managing-external-data).

-- `--file <path>` - specify name of the YAML file this command will generate or update instead of the default `dvc.yaml`.

 - `-w <path>`, `--wdir <path>` - specifies a working directory for the `command` to run in (uses the `wdir` field in `dvc.yaml`).
 Dependency and output files (including metrics and plots) should be specified relative to this directory.